NLnetLabs/rpki-doc/source/routinator/installation.rst

 Quick Start with Debian and Ubuntu Packages
 -------------------------------------------

-.. note:: These packages are provided on a best effort basis as a convenience
-          for our community until such time as equivalent official operating system repository provided packages become available.

 Assuming you have a machine running a recent Debian or Ubuntu distribution, you can install Routinator from our `software package repository
 <https://packages.nlnetlabs.nl>`_.
 To use this repository, add the line below